enjaysea/wrf_docker/README.md

-﻿## WRF Docker image
+## WRF Docker image

 This is NCAR's WRF (Weather Research and Forecasting model) version 4.2.2  based on a Centos 7 (Linux) image.
 It includes some sample data so you can test the system by creating a PDF to display a visualization of some data.

 This image is based on the NCAR/WRF_DOCKER Github repository provided by John Exby, Kate Fossell, and Dave Gill.
 I've made these further modifications:
-* Upgraded to WRF 4.2.2 (from 4.0)
+* Upgraded to WRF 4.2.2 (from 4.0.3)
 * Enhanced this documentation for clarity and ease-of-use.
 * Added some environment variables to use the system comfortably in /bin/bash
-* Moved the creation of one of the config files into the build process
+* Migrated the creation of one of the config files into the build process

 In order to prevent losing the output data, when the container is stopped, you should set up a directory on your local filesystem that will be mapped to a directory within the container.
 Anything stored in one directory will be visible in the other.

 Don't manually create your output directory on your local machine.
 Allow the `docker run` command to create it for you.
-Otherwise, this can lead to the folder being owned by `root` and the built-in `wrfuser` won't be able to write to the directory.
+Otherwise, you may end up with the folder being owned by `root` and the built-in `wrfuser` unable to write to the directory.

+This seems to happen no matter what on Windows 10, so I suggest you use `WSL`[a free Windows 10 virtualization framework](https://docs.microsoft.com/en-us/windows/wsl/install-win10) instead, since this problem can be prevented when running from a Linux shell.

 ### Build the container
 If you pulled this container directly from [hub.docker.com](hub.docker.com/enjaysea/wrf_docker) then you can skip this step and go to the next section: **Starting the container**.